 “What’s that?”
 Rowena asked.
 “Looks good.”

-"Peaches and blood," Skye replied as she looked at the television.
+“Peaches and blood,” Skye replied, without looking away from the television.

 “And again, ewww!”
 Rowena said.